 Best for Dry Hair: OGX Thick & Full Biotin & Collagen Shampoo

-Best for Bounce: R+Co Dallas Biotin Thickening Conditioner
+Best for Bounce: R+Co Dallas Thickening Shampoo

 If you want really big, bouncy, old-Hollywood blow-out hair, this is the shampoo for you.
-R + Co’s Dallas is infused with biotin, vitamin B5, and saw palmetto to add touchable volume and serious shine.
+R + Co’s Dallas is infused with biotin, vitamin B5, and saw palmetto and claims to add touchable volume and serious shine.
 It’s also one of those rare formulas that seem to create volume but still nourish the hair, so works well if you’re prone to damage or dryness.
 Plus, the smell is insane.

 Best for Greasy Hair: Christophe Robin Volume Shampoo Paste with Rassoul Clay and Rose Extracts